Learning Neural Networks by Neuron Pursuit: Background

 In this lemma, $\overline{\rmW}_{1:L}$ is a positive KKT point of the constrained NCF defined with respect to $\rvy$ and $\mathcal{H}$.
-The set $\rvw_z$ consists of all rows and columns of the weight matrices where the corresponding rows and columns of $\overline{\rmW}_{1:L}$ have zero norm.
-As shown in \cref{bal_r1_kkt}, this construction ensures that if $\rmW_{l+1}[:,j] \in \rvw_z$, then $\rmW_{l}[j,:]\in\rvw_z$, and vice-versa.
+The set $\rvw_z$ contains all rows and columns of the weight matrices where the corresponding rows and columns of $\overline{\rmW}_{1:L}$ have zero norm.
+As shown in Lemma \ref{bal_r1_kkt}, this construction ensures that if $\rmW_{l+1}[:,j] \in \rvw_z$, then $\rmW_{l}[j,:]\in\rvw_z$, and vice-versa.
 Thus, the set $\rvw_z$ will contain the incoming and outgoing weights of certain subset of hidden neurons.